chenxingqiang/jax-sklearn/doc/modules/cross_validation.rst

 ^^^^^^^^^^^^^^^^^^

 :class:`LeavePGroupsOut` is similar as :class:`LeaveOneGroupOut`, but removes samples related to :math:`P` groups for each training/test set.
+All possible combinations of :math:`P` groups are left out, meaning test sets will overlap for :math:`P>1`.

 Example of Leave-2-Group Out::

-  >>> from sklearn.model_selection import LeavePGroupsOut
+  >>> from xlearn.model_selection import LeavePGroupsOut

   >>> X = np.arange(6)
   >>> y = [1, 1, 1, 2, 2, 2]